UniversitaDellaCalabria/Portale-PoC/README.md

                            )
 ````

-`cms` is the model where we've defined how we build a Page or a Publication.
+`cms.page` and `cms.publications` are the models where we've defined how we build a Page or a Publication.
 For us, a Page, is anything else than a composition of blocks, rendered in a
 HTML base template.
 This means that a page is a block container, in which we can
 define many blocks with different order.
 For every page we must define
 to which context (webpath) it belong to and also the template that we want to adopt for HTML rendering.
 Nothing prevents us from using something other than HTML, it's just python, you know.

-Menus, Carosules, Publications and Categories can also be localized in one or many languages via Web
+Menus, Carousels, Publications and Categories can also be localized in one or many languages via Web
 Backend, if a client browser have a Spanish localization the rendering system will render all the spanish
 localized block, if they occour, otherwise it will switch to default
 language.